 Peace Corps Prep Program

-Hiram College will offer a Peace Corps Preparatory Program beginning Fall 2014.
+Hiram College began offering a Peace Corps Preparatory Program in Fall 2014.
 We are one of three colleges/universities in Ohio to offer a program officially designated as preparation for Peace Corps service.

 The program’s curriculum is designed to prepare students to serve in the Peace Corps upon graduation.
 Upon completion, you will earn a certificate from the Peace Corps and may be eligible to earn an international studies minor (Peace Corps Prep emphasis).
 Completion does not guarantee placement in the Peace Corps, but makes you a stronger candidate.